gabrielfioravante/mitsubot/README.md

 - `!start 10` you can also pass a custom time interval(minutes) as an argument
 - `!stop`

+Instead of using a prefix (e.g.: "!start"), you can mention the bot (e.g.: "@Mitsubot start").

 ## Todo
 - [x] Custom interval support
 - [ ] Custom prefix support